Advances in Phonons: From Band Topology to Phonon Chirality: Phonons: Theoretical Basis and Experimental Probes

-For INS, incident neutrons interact with atomic nuclei through short-range nuclear forces, which operate within the femtometer length scale.
-The coherent scattering contribution to the INS cross-section of INS is given by:
+{Different from x-ray scattering, INS arises from the energy and momentum transfer between incident neutrons and the atomic nuclei.
+These interactions are short-range nuclear forces, which operate within the femtometer length scale.
+This length-scale is much smaller than the wavelength of neutrons.
+For this reason, the scattering center can be viewed as a delta function, corresponding to momentum independent form factor that is different from photon probes.} The coherent scattering contribution to the INS cross-section of is given by: